TheCarsonWest/nerd-emoji/APCHEM/Heterogeneous Equilibria Examples.md

 **General Considerations:**

 *  The equilibrium constant, $K$, is temperature dependent.
-A change in temperature will shift the equilibrium. [[Le Chatelier's Principle]]
+A change in temperature will shift the equilibrium. [[Le Chateliers Principle]]
 *  Adding more solid or liquid reactant or product will not affect the equilibrium position, since their concentrations are constant.
 *  Changes in pressure only affect the equilibrium if gases are involved.
 Increasing pressure will favor the side with fewer gas molecules. [[Gas Laws]]